nuxt-modules/i18n/docs/routing.md

 ### prefix_and_default

 This strategy combines both previous strategies behaviours, meaning that you will get URLs with prefixes for every language, but URLs for the default language will also have a non-prefixed version.

+### no_prefix

+This strategy allows you to create custom paths without any prefixes.

 To configure the strategy, use the `strategy` option.
 Make sure you have a `defaultLocale` defined if using **prefix_except_default**  or **prefix_and_default** strategy.